JimDesu/basis-lang/spec.md

 **Storage reclamation at scope end.** A scope-local value's lifetime ends at the scope's close, and the variable-size storage drawn from the frame-bound region (§7.20) for it may be reclaimed there rather than at frame retirement — a `.scope` carves a nested sub-region out of the frame's region that an implementation may reclaim when the scope closes.
 The early reclamation is guaranteed wherever deferring it would be observable: a scope inside a loop has each iteration's scope-local storage reclaimed at that iteration's scope end, so the loop does not accumulate the storage of every pass.

 **Obligation discharge at scope end.** An obligation still owned by a scope-local binding at scope end fires its discharge there (§10), exactly as an obligation owned by a frame-local binding fires at frame retirement.
-Ownership transferred outward before scope end — by a productive write to an enclosing slot, a `<-` into an enclosing binding, or a by-name move into a call (§10.11) — leaves the scope owning nothing for that obligation, so nothing fires at scope end; the obligation travels with its new owner.
+Ownership transferred outward before scope end — by a CREATE write to an enclosing slot, a `<-` into an enclosing binding, or a by-name move into a call (§10.11) — leaves the scope owning nothing for that obligation, so nothing fires at scope end; the obligation travels with its new owner.
 Only what the scope still owns at its close is discharged there — the scope-boundary analog of returning a resource out of the block.

 **Frame-exit hooks fire at scope end.** An `@` or `@!` block (§3.13) registered within a scope block is registered against that scope and fires at the scope's end rather than at the enclosing frame's retirement — `@` on every exit from the scope, `@!` only on a failure exit.
 A scope's auto-fired obligation discharges and its explicit `@`/`@!` hooks share a single cleanup list, fired in reverse registration order (§10.6).
 A hook registered in the frame body outside any `.scope` continues to fire at frame retirement.
 The nearest enclosing scope is always the firing boundary.